|

 the fact

-remains that we were surprised to find this out, because she
+remains that I was surprised to find this out, because she

 didn’t really come